 The extensive grounds offer several delightfully novel touches.
 The path to your room passes underneath a natural wisteria archway as it leads you to an adjoining redwood deck, a great spot to take in a panoramic view of the lawn and native plant garden with the majestic hills beyond.

-From the deck, a few steps takes you through a rose garden, then down to a large lawn, encircled by native foliage.
+From the deck, a few steps takes you through a rose garden, then down to a large native garden with it's own patio.

 Continue on through an arbor in the center of the lawn down a short path, and you enter a Zen-like outdoor retreat, hugged by the hills and sheltered by tall bamboo and lush greenery.
 The trickling you hear is a stream, flowing from a waterfall in the Japanese Garden to your right.